JeschkeLab/DeerLab/docsrc/source/installation.rst

 	* Windows: linked against the Intel Matrix Kernel Library (MKL)
 	* Linux: linked against OpenBLAS
 	* Mac: linked against BLAS/LAPACK from the Accelerate framework

+If an error occurs during or after the installation please consult `this section <./installation_failed.html>`_ for a possible solution.

 Installing older versions
 -------------------------